S&P 500 dips; weak industrials blot out shining tech stocks

 Advertisement

-EARNINGS WOES: 3M plunged 9.7%, and UPS lost 7.2% following their earnings reports.
+EARNINGS WOES: 3M plunged 10.7%, UPS lost 8.7%, Illinois Tool Works fell 4% and Rockwell Automate sank 5.5% following their earnings reports.

+Raytheon, a defense contractor that is also in the industrial sector, sank 5.4%.
+It reported stronger profit for the latest quarter than expected, but analysts noted some mixed results for its profit margins.

-They helped to drag industrial stocks in the S&P 500 down by 1.7%.
+Altogether, the companies helped drag industrial stocks in the S&P 500 down by 2.1%.

-EARNINGS WINS: Facebook surged 6.5% following its earnings report, and it helped communications-services companies in the S&P 500 jump 1.3% for the biggest gain among the 11 sectors that make up the index.
+EARNINGS WINS: Facebook surged 6.1% following its earnings report, and it helped communications companies in the S&P 500 jump 1.2% for the biggest gain among the 11 sectors that make up the index.

 THE POWER OF LOW EXPECTATIONS: Coming into this earnings reporting season, Wall Street was expecting a dud.
 Partially because of slowing economic growth around the world, analysts were forecasting the first drop in earnings for the S&P 500 in nearly three years.